Skip to contents

 ## [5] "Carrington, William, and Zaman, Asad. \"Interindustry Variation in the Costs of Job Displacement.\" *Journal of Labor Economics* 12 (April 1994): 243-76."

-Image formats for gemini_upload_file() include PNG, JPEG, WEBP, HEIC, and HEIF, while supported video formats cover MP4, MPEG, MOV, AVI, FLV, MPG, WEBM, WMV, and 3GPP.
-For audio, the API works with WAV, MP3, AIFF, AAC, OGG Vorbis, and FLAC.
-Code files such as JavaScript and Python are also supported.
+Image formats include PNG, JPEG, WEBP, HEIC, and HEIF.
+Video formats cover MP4, MPEG, MOV, AVI, FLV, MPG, WEBM, WMV, and 3GPP.
+Audio formats include WAV, MP3, AIFF, AAC, OGG Vorbis, and FLAC.
+Code files for JavaScript and Python are also supported.

 Conclusion

-The ability to work with diverse media types through the Gemini API opens up a wide range of applications across scientific disciplines.
-In linguistics and humanities research, text, audio, and video can be used to analyze language patterns, conduct speech recognition, or study historical footage.
-Social scientists* can process interview recordings, video observations, and there might other interesting application across a whole range of fields.
-By integrating text, audio, video, images, and code into a unified workflow, using the Gemini API with tidyllm offers many possibilities that are not available with the standard multimodal tools in llm_message().
+The Gemini file API enables multimodal workflows across a wide range of scientific disciplines.
+In linguistics and humanities research, audio and video can be used for speech analysis or the study of historical footage.
+Social scientists can process interview recordings and observational video.
+By integrating text, audio, video, images, and code into a unified pipeline, chat(gemini()) covers use cases well beyond what llm_message() alone supports.